An expert guide to MVHR: everything you need to know about this ventilation system

 Retrofitting is also more expensive than installing a MVHR system in a new build, so it could well be that the cost of overcoming the aesthetic problems and getting the building sufficiently airtight outweighs the potential benefit.

-Passivhaus is said to be the best energy efficiency building standard currently available and requires an airtightness of 0.6m³/hr/m² or less at 50Pa.
+Building Regulations Part L, which concerns itself with the conservation of fuel and power in new builds, sets a maximum airtightness level, with Passivhaus said to be the best energy efficiency building standard currently available, requiring an airtightness of 0.6m³/hr/m² or less at 50Pa.

-There is no question that airtightness is a key factor in achieving thermally-efficient houses.
-Airtightness stops heat escaping from the house and stops cold air entering (in the form of draughts).
+There is no question that airtightness is a key factor in achieving thermally efficient houses.
+Airtightness stops heat escaping from the house and stops cold air entering in the form of draughts.

 MVHR works by extracting air from a room and replacing it with a similar volume of warmed air.
 If we imagine a situation where the room is very leaky, the extraction will draw in cold, outside air, outweighing the value of the warmed air being introduced.
 So clearly there is a level of airtightness at which MVHR will start to be effective.